OutSystems/docs-odc/src/eap/configuration-management/configure-emails.md

 1. To change an email configuration, go to ODC Portal and select **Configurations** > **Email**.
 1. Locate the configuration you want to change and click **Edit**.
 1. Select or verify the stage.
 1. Make the change, and click **Save**.
-The change applies to all apps automtically.
+The change applies to all apps automatically.